observatorium/api/README.md

 The backend to which to write metrics can be specified with the `--metrics.write.endpoint` flag.
 Compatible backends must implement the Prometheus remote-write API, e.g. Thanos receiver, Cortex, etc.

+#### --metrics.rules.endpoint

+The rules backend to where rules can be stored can be specified with the `--metrics.rules.endpoint` flag.

 ### Logs

 The Observatorium API server can serve read and write requests for logs.